wilms-keoz/search_core_twitter/Documentation/source/installation.rst

 Download
 --------

-You can also `download`_ the extension and placing it inside the :file:`typo3conf/ext`-Folder of your installation.
+You can also `download`_ the extension and place it inside the :file:`typo3conf/ext`-Folder of your installation.
 In that case you need to install all dependencies yourself.
 Dependencies are:

 .. literalinclude:: ../../composer.json